-The core of the neighborhood, the large factory complex north of the Ross Center that was home to a Chevrolet plant and Delco Battery operations, closed.
+The core of the neighborhood, the large factory complex north of the Ross Center that was home to a Chevrolet plant, which closed in 2006, and Delco Battery operations, which closed in 1998.
 Over time, as economic conditions worsened in the area and the city, the Ross Center struggled to keep its doors open.
 While never closing, the Ross Center was run for several years by volunteers with limited times of operation.

-In 2011, a group of individuals decided to create a non-profit corporation, changing the name to Ross Community Center, Inc. and broadening the mission and vision of the center.
+In 2011, the board of directors decided to create a non-profit organization, changing the name to Ross Community Center, Inc. and broadening the mission and vision of the center.

 Our neighborhood has changed dramatically to where the Ross Center has become so much more: a place of stability, a place to experience new ideas and possibilities, a haven for our community’s children and adults, and a connection to a time past.

 Today, Ross Community Center, Inc. is at a pivotal moment.
-It has survived “start-up” challenges and has transitioned from a city-operated recreational facility to an independent non-profit organization through the dedication and persistence of a handful of volunteers.
-They have kept the doors open and the dream alive to establish a safe, welcoming, neutral haven in one of the state’s most hard-pressed neighborhoods.
+It has survived “start-up” challenges and has transitioned from a city-operated recreational facility to an independent non-profit organization through the dedication and persistence of its team: board of directors, staff, and volunteers.
+They have kept the dream alive to establish a safe, welcoming, and place of lifelong learning in one of the state’s most hard-pressed neighborhoods.

-We continue to build relationships and establish partnerships with our community agencies, organizations, individuals, and groups to find ways to effectively and efficiently provide high-quality programs and events for little to no cost.
+We are continuously building relationships and establishing partnerships with our community agencies, organizations, individuals, and groups to find ways to effectively and efficiently provide high-quality programs and events for little to no cost.